 Likewise, asset grouping will also be different for the carve-out entity.
 When there's an indicator in any historical period, management needs to test for impairment at the carve-out entity asset group levels.

-Likewise, just as we said regarding hindsight on the indicators, management must also ensure cash flows used to test recoverability and/or to measure an impairment loss are based on information they would've had at the historical impairment assessment date.
+Further, just as we said regarding hindsight on the indicators, management must also ensure the cash flows it uses to test recoverability or measure an impairment loss are based on information they would've had at the historical impairment assessment date.

 For goodwill, there's a requirement to test for impairment annually in each historical period.
 Therefore, a carve-out entity must first determine its reporting units just to understand where to test for goodwill impairment.
 Once again, if cash flows are used in the impairment assessment, do not include hindsight assumptions.